mathieucarbou/YaSolR/docs/benefits.md

 ## PID algorithm with filtering

-**YaSolR is the only solar router firmware using a PID algorithm with filtering** to control the routing, that you can tune with a live view and supports many options to decide how the PID triggers and which PID algorithm to use.
+**YaSolR is the only solar router firmware using an advanced PID algorithm with different control modes and filtering** to control the routing, that you can tune with a live view and supports many options to decide how the PID triggers and which PID algorithm to use.

 Other solar routers usually don't provide a PID system or tuning view with as many options as YaSolR.